Skip to content

 Where to Order

 Death certificates in Louisiana are issued by the Louisiana Department of Health, Vital Records Registry.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Louisiana Department of Health, Vital Records Registry